orderlion/mongoMyAdmin/README.md

 <img src="public/images/butwhy.gif" width="320" />

-We checked pretty much *all* solutions out there, but not a single once covered our use case:
+We checked pretty much *all* solutions out there, but not a single one covered our use case:

 - proper quick pagination
 - easy to use JSON query and JSON doc editor (Monaco)